Deputy Dean – School of Arts and Humanities

 Over the past 5 years NTU has received many awards, publicity and recognition for its excellence in teaching and research, culminating in our receipt of the prestigious Guardian University of the Year award 2019.
 We recognise that our rise up the league tables is thanks to harnessing the creativity and talent of our people.
 Join us at this exciting time and take your career to the next level too.

-Please submit a single document to include a full CV and a Covering Letter addressing your suitability for the role outlined in the associated Job Description and Person Specification.
+We are unable to accept applications via email.
+Please submit a single document to include a full CV and a Covering Letter addressing your suitability for the role outlined in the associated Job Description and Person Specification via the online jobs portal.
 If the 1MB file size restriction makes this difficult or impossible, please email all your supporting documentation to email@example.com.

 For any specific queries in relation to this position or for an informal discussion, please contact Angela Brown, Executive Dean of the School of Arts and Humanities – firstname.lastname@example.org.